UNCLASSIFIED (U)

 c.
 The lighting should be uniform with no reflections on the face and no shadows on the face which obscure the facial features.

 d.
-Computer-generated photographs are acceptable as long as the image is sharp and clear.
-Images composed of grain-like particles are not acceptable.
+Computer-generated photographs are acceptable if the image is sharp and clear.
+Images composed of grain-like particles may not be acceptable.
 Photographs with visible pixels are not acceptable.
 For example, in the following photograph the image is grainy:

 Pixelated applicant photograph.

 e.
-The photograph should have a plain, white, off-white, or light-colored background with no large, dark shadows, reflections, or objects in the background (ICAO 9303, Section 3.9).
+The photograph should have a plain, white, off-white, or light-colored background with no large, dark shadows, reflections, or objects in the background.
 For example, in the following photographs there are shadows or objects in the background:

 Applicant photograph with large, dark shadow in the background.